chrismedrela/docs-guide/docs/general.md

 2. Documentation is often read by managers who choose products.
-Writers often forget that they are writing not only for technical audience, but their documentation is like a shop window.
+Writers often forget that they are writing not only for technical audience, but their documentation is also like a shop window.